SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

     ![Navigate to the Design menu](./images/02.png)

-    > you can expand the navigation area using the hamburger icon.
+    > Note: You can expand the navigation area using the hamburger icon.

 4. Import the previously downloaded Integration Package (ZIP file from Step 2).